LienM/ai-project-22-23/BasilRommens/readme.md

 ## Research questions

 Throughout the course we needed to come up with research questions.
 We will further elaborate in the following subsections.
 I used following research
 questions:

+* Is there any correlation between the cross validation and the leaderboard?
 * Can we get score improvements by using graph embeddings?
     * If so, can we improve the performance through putting time inside the graph?
 * Do we improve the score by adding most popular items within age bins as candidates?
     * If so, then what are optimal age bins to work with?

+### Correlation

+To check if there is any correlation between the cross validation and the leaderboard, we need to use some extra annotations in the code to show where we've taken our samples from.
+So, every function that says `(correlation analysis)` in its docstring participates in the correlation analysis.
+These files can also be found by looking at the first number.
+If it is either 102, 103, 104, or 105 then those files can be used in the correlation analysis.
+The evaluation is done in the `evaluation.py` file.

 ### Graph embeddings

 You create embeddings of a graph using a skip-n-gram model on the random walks of the graph.
 We used 3 different algorithms to create graphs.
 They are further specified in the file `embed.py`.
 We also used set up 5 different experiments to generate suitable candidates for recommending items for customers.
 They are listed at the bottom.
 As we use embeddings, we also want tot find the k nearest as fast as possible and therefore we use indexing to do this, through the use of annoy.
 The embeddings are generated in `embed.py` and the indexing is done in